strajansebastian/helm-template-app-config-extractor/README.md

 ## Description

-Generate local files from all the ConfigMap/Secret objects that are mounted in:
+You can use this script to generate local files from all the ConfigMap/Secret objects that are mounted in:
 - deployments
 - pods